pablorlrl/DiskWriter-Pro/README.md

 - **Progress Feedback**: Visual indicators and messages inform you of the progress and success or failure of the operation.

 ## Use Cases
+# DiskWriter-Pro

+DiskWriter Pro is a tool designed to fill available disk space with binary files.
+It can be useful for securely wiping data or testing disk capacity.
+The application features a simple graphical user interface (GUI) for selecting a directory and managing the file creation process.

+## Features

+- **Simple GUI**: Easily select a directory to fill with files.
+- **Progress Feedback**: Visual indicators and messages inform you of the progress and success or failure of the operation.

+## Use Cases

 - **Determine Drive Capacity**: With this tool you can actually test the real capacity of your drives.
 - **Overwrite any past Data**: You can ensure a clean wipe of any disk by emptying it and running this solution to fill it until no space is left.